animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-Each option significantly differs in behavior and entirely depends on the type of {data-store-name} `Index` exception thrown.
-This also means that neither option has any effect if a {data-store-name} Index-type exception is not thrown.
-These options are meant to specifically handle {data-store-name} `IndexExistsException` and `IndexNameConflictException` instances, which can occur for various, sometimes obscure reasons.
+Each option significantly differs in behavior and entirely depends on the type of GemFire `Index` exception thrown.
+This also means that neither option has any effect if a GemFire Index-type exception is not thrown.
+These options are meant to specifically handle GemFire `IndexExistsException` and `IndexNameConflictException` instances, which can occur for various, sometimes obscure reasons.
 The exceptions have the following causes: